prayangshuuu/nextjs-saaskit/README.md

 - **Community First**: Community contributions are welcome and valued
 - **Maintainer-Led**: Project direction guided by maintainer with community input

+## 🔒 Security

+### Security Features

+- JWT-based authentication with refresh tokens
+- Password hashing with bcrypt
+- HTTP-only cookies
+- CSRF protection
+- SQL injection prevention (Prisma ORM)
+- XSS protection
+- Rate limiting on API routes
+- Tenant isolation for multi-tenant data
+- Encrypted sensitive data storage
+- Audit logs for compliance

+### Security Policy

+We take security seriously.
+If you discover a security vulnerability:

+1. **Do not** open a public issue
+2. Email security concerns to: [security@example.com]
+3. Provide detailed information about the vulnerability
+4. Allow time for the issue to be addressed before disclosure

+### Responsible Disclosure

+We encourage responsible disclosure of security vulnerabilities:
+- Report privately first
+- Give maintainers time to fix the issue
+- Work together on a coordinated disclosure
+- We appreciate your help in keeping the project secure

+### Dependency Security

+- All dependencies are open-source and regularly updated
+- Dependencies are reviewed for security vulnerabilities
+- Use `npm audit` to check for known vulnerabilities
+- Keep dependencies up to date

 ## 📧 Support

 ### Community Support